Clarno sued over clean-energy ballot measure rejections - KTVZ

 Clarno sued over clean-energy ballot measure rejections

 SALEM, Ore.
-(AP/KTVZ) -- Environmental advocates are suing Oregon's Secretary of State, Bev Clarno, over her rejection of two clean-energy ballot initiatives, claiming the action was without legal reasoning and constituted an abuse of power.
+(AP/KTVZ) -- Environmental advocates are suing Oregon Secretary of State Bev Clarno over her rejection of two clean-energy ballot initiatives, claiming the action was without legal reasoning and constituted an abuse of power.

 The Statesman Journal reports that in a filing to Marion County Circuit Court Wednesday, complainants asked for an expedited review to allow Initiative Petitions 48 and 49 to continue the process that would allow them to put the measures before voters in November.